sellorm/awesome-blogdown/README.md

 ## Adding your site

-The Awesome Blogdown website is driven from a single json file in `docs/site.json`.
+The Awesome Blogdown website is driven from a single json file that gets deployed to the website.
 This file is automatically built from the contents of the `json` directory.

 To add your site, create a new file in the `json` directory, using the convention '<DOMAIN NAME>.json', for instance, if your site were hosted at 'rstats.example.com' the filename to use would be 'rstats.example.com.json'.